JoeHuang1999/Human-MoE/README.md

 ```
 python train_ddpm_cond_deepfashion.py
 ```
-These commands demonstrate the standard full-body training pipelines for both the autoencoder and the LDM.
-If you need to train models for other regions (e.g., face, hand, upper garment, lower garment), simply modify the dataset class and configuration file inside ```train_vqvae.py``` or ```train_ddpm_cond_deepfashion.py```.
-The training procedure and logic remain the same; only the dataset and configuration differ.
+These commands illustrate the standard full-body training pipelines for both the autoencoder and the LDM.
+To train on other regions (e.g., face, hand, upper garment, lower garment) or for inpainting, simply adjust the dataset class and configuration file in `train_vqvae.py` or `train_ddpm_cond_deepfashion.py`.
+The overall training logic remains the same; only the dataset and config differ.
+Reference configuration files can be found in `src/config/`.